Breast Augmentation Revision in Columbus, OH

 Recovery After Breast Augmentation Revision Surgery

-Depending on the complexity of your revision, your recovery may be longer or shorter than after your original breast augmentation surgery.
-You will return home the day of your surgery and will need an adult to drive you home and to your first post-op appointment the next day.
+• Arrange help: You will return home the day of your surgery and will need an adult friend or family member to drive you home and to your first post-op appointment the next day.

 "I love what I do.
 What could be more rewarding than helping someone feel beautiful?"